sugus-labs/RoMIE/README.md

 > were [Py2Exe](http://www.py2exe.org/) and works very fine.

 ## Setting up the environment and config ##

+To put in production only needs a little configuration in apache httpd.conf.

+	$ sudo nano /etc/apache2/httpd.conf

+In this file put this two lines at the start of the file:

+	WSGIScriptAlias /RoMIE/app/ /home/[your user]/[RoMIE_root_path]/RoMIE/wsgi.py
+	WSGIPythonPath /home/[your user]/[RoMIE_root_path]/

+And add this line to the end of that file:

+	Alias /RoMIE/static/ /home/[your user]/[RoMIE_root_path]/RoMIE/static

 Put your terminal in the root directory of the project and type: